LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: LFM-3D

 \textbf{Learnable sparse feature matching.} Traditional matching methods rely solely on image region descriptors to propose correspondences.
 Learnable matchers improve upon these techniques by using additional information during the matching process, such as keypoint locations and global image context.
 Our method builds on top of SuperGlue~\cite{sarlin2020superglue}, a landmark learnable sparse matching network, so we briefly introduce it here along with the required notation.

 SuperGlue~\cite{sarlin2020superglue} is a graph neural network (GNN) model architecture that predicts correspondences between a pair of sparse keypoint sets.
-Denote local features extracted from an image as $({\bf p},{\bf d})$, where $\mathbf p_i := (x, y, c)_i$ corresponds to the 2D position $x,y$ and confidence score $c$ for the $i$-th local feature, and $\mathbf d_i \in \mathbb R^D$ is the $i$-th local descriptor.
-A keypoint encoder combines $\mathbf p_i$ and $\mathbf d_i$ to produce a new representation $\mathbf x_i$ which will be used for matching as follows:
+Denote local features extracted from an image as $({\bf p},{\bf d})$, where $\mathbf p_i := (x, y, c)_i$ corresponds to the 2D position $x,y$ and confidence score $c$ for the $i$-th local feature, and $\mathbf d_i \in \mathbb R^D$ is the $i$-th local descriptor of dimension $D$.
+A keypoint encoder combines $\mathbf p_i$ and $\mathbf d_i$ to produce a new matching representation $\mathbf x_i$ as follows:

 where MLP denotes a multi-layer perceptron that performs learnable positional encoding.
 Alternating layers of self-attention (within a single keypoint set) and cross-attention (between keypoint sets of two images) iteratively refine $\mathbf x_i$ by providing global context for both images to the local region.